biancasantosphd/biancasantosphd.github.io/_pages/publications.md

 ## Reports
 <hr />

 1. FAO.
 2019.
-Report of the Expert meeting on Other Effective Area-Based Conservation measures in the marine capture fishery sector, Rome, Italy, 07-10 May 2019. *FAO Fisheries and Aquaculture Report No. 1301*.
+Report of the Expert Meeting on Other Effective Area-Based Conservation Measures in the Marine Capture Fishery Sector, Rome, Italy, 07-10 May 2019. *FAO Fisheries and Aquaculture Report No. 1301*.
 Rome.
 74 pp.

 {% include base_path %}